 Analyze the market

-High competition means that you need to stand out from an array of similar products — either by distinguishing your product through a better design or through cleaner functionality to address users' needs.
+High competition means that you need to stand out from an array of similar products — either by distinguishing your product through a better design or through advanced functionality.
+Alternatively, the key to success may be offering a new solution to an existing problem.

 Define your target audience